Continuous Variable Quantum Key Distribution with Single Quadrature Measurement at Arbitrary Reference Frame: Arbitrary rotation in measurement frame of reference

-In the following, we consider three different scenarios in which the measurement frame of reference, $\theta$, is: (a) fixed and known to Eve; (b) fixed and unknown to Eve; and (c) varying and unknown to both Eve and Bob.
+In the following, we consider three different scenarios in which the measurement frame of reference, $\theta_{\text{Bob}}$, is: (a) fixed and known to Eve; (b) fixed and unknown to Eve; and (c) varying and unknown to both Eve and Bob.

-\subsection{$\theta$ is fixed and known to Eve}
+\subsection{$\theta_{\text{Bob}}$ is fixed and known to Eve}

-Here we consider the reference frame of measurement is rotated by a fixed angle $\theta$ and Eve has the knowledge about the rotation.
-She is also aware that Bob will be measuring only one of the quadratures throughout the protocol run.
+Here we consider the reference frame of measurement is rotated by a fixed angle $\theta_{\text{Bob}}$ and Eve has the knowledge about the rotation.
+She is also aware that Bob will be measuring only one of the quadratures ($\hat{x}_{\text{B}}$) throughout the protocol run.
 In this scenario, Eve can successfully perform a trivial IR attack without introducing any error in Bob's measurement.
-This renders the protocol completely insecure.
-This would be similar to Eve knowing the choice of quadrature for each pulse in the homodyne based conventional CV QKD protocol.
-The requirement of $\theta$ being unknown to Eve makes the single quadrature measurement strategy interesting.
+Though the variance of the other quadrature ($\hat{y}_{\text{B}}$) increases due to eavesdropping, since it is never measured, the protocol becomes completely insecure.
+This would be identical to Eve knowing Bob's choice of quadrature for each pulse in the homodyne based conventional CV-QKD protocol.
+The requirement of $\theta_{\text{Bob}}$ being unknown to Eve makes the single quadrature measurement strategy interesting and secure.
 We will analyse this case in the following subsection.

-\subsection{$\theta$ is fixed and unknown to Eve}
+\subsection{$\theta_{\text{Bob}}$ is fixed and unknown to Eve}

-Here we consider Bob's reference frame of measurement is rotated by a fixed angle $\theta$, as in the previous case.
-Additionally, we assume Eve does not have access to the angle $\theta$ until Bob measures and discloses it over public channel.
-We assume, there are proper countermeasures implemented to prevent Eve from probing the angle, such as an optical isolator at Bob's input.
-The covariance matrix of the rotated frame of measurement is thus given by,
+Here, we consider Bob's reference frame of measurement is rotated by a fixed angle $\theta_{\text{Bob}}$, as in the previous case.
+Additionally, we take that Eve does not have knowledge of the angle $\theta_{\text{Bob}}$ until the announcement by Bob via public channel, as in the case of GG02 of Eve not knowing the chosen quadrature until announcement.
+We also assume that there are proper countermeasures implemented to prevent Eve from probing the angle, such as an optical isolator at Bob's input.
+So we limit our arguments to a trusted device scenario, and this assumption is equivalent to the one in GG02 protocol, of using countermeasures to check for Trojan horse like attacks \cite{pan2020practical}.
+We find the covariance matrix considering Bob measuring with angle $\theta_{\text{Bob}}$ and choosing only $\hat{x}_{\text{B}}$ all the times.
+The matrix elements $\Sigma_{11}, \Sigma_{12}, \Sigma_{21}, \Sigma_{22}$ are identical to that in Eq. (\ref{eq:ABcov}).
+However, other entries are different, in that $\Sigma_{33} = \langle \hat{x}_{\text{B}}^2 \rangle - \langle \hat{x}_{\text{B}} \rangle^2$, and so on.
+Thus the covariance matrix is found to be,

-as we find that $V(\hat{x}_B) = V(\hat{p}_B) = V$, and where $P=\{\{\cos{\theta},0\},\{-\sin{\theta},-1\}\}$ and $R=\{\{0,\sin{\theta}\},\{\sin{\theta},0\}\}$.
-Also, keeping $\theta = 0$, we get Eq. (\ref{eq:ABcov}).
+as we find that $V(\hat{x}_{\text{B}}) = V(\hat{p}_{\text{B}}) = V$, and where $P=\{\{\cos{\theta_{\text{Bob}}},0\},\{-\sin{\theta_{\text{Bob}}},-1\}\}$ and $R=\{\{0,\sin{\theta_{\text{Bob}}}\},\{\sin{\theta_{\text{Bob}}},0\}\}$.
+Also, keeping $\theta_{\text{Bob}} = 0$, we get Eq. (\ref{eq:ABcov}).